cherre31/ActivityLog/README.md

 ![Homepage](https://user-images.githubusercontent.com/128923702/228894308-eb06cc4d-96e5-4a34-97c8-f03e4a6d9f26.png)

-Once the activities tab is opened you should see an error message.
+Once the activities page is opened you should see an error message.
 This is because the database have not been created.
 Click on Apply Migrations to have them generated.

 ![failedtoopendatabase](https://user-images.githubusercontent.com/128923702/228886381-bf90d710-5112-4d5a-b734-e3f5eadc5a0e.png)

-Refresh the page to view the updated activities tab, and installation is complete.
+Refresh the page to view the updated activities page, and installation is complete.

 ![databasenowavailable](https://user-images.githubusercontent.com/128923702/228886422-442efeba-53c5-4f17-9f9d-5ea957f447e7.png)